Chubb: Everything you need to know

 Chubb also recently expanded its partnership with password manager Dashlane to get its complimentary cyber services to even more clients outside of North America.

-“We are committed to bringing to our cyber policyholders the most effective risk improvement services,” said Chubb Overseas General senior vice-president, cyber and technology practice leader Tim Stapleton.
+“We are committed to bringing to our cyber policyholders the most effective risk improvement services,” said Tim Stapleton, executive vice-president of financial lines, Chubb Overseas General.
 “We recognize that password security is an important part of cyber risk protection that enhances cyber defences by improving employee behaviour.
 Dashlane and Chubb are industry leaders, and we’re proud to partner and offer this solution.”